 3. New standards, interpretations and amendments adopted by the group

-In these condensed consolidated interim financial statements, IFRS 16 has been applied for the first time.
-This new standard has limited impact on the financials and are disclosed in more detail below.
-All other accounting policies are the same as those applied in the Group's consolidated financial statements as at and for the year ended 31 December 2018.
+All accounting policies in these condensed consolidated interim financial statements are consistent with those applied in the Group's consolidated financial statements as at and for the year ended 31 December 2019.